wp-plugins/bft-autoresponder/readme.txt

 7. Added built-in integration with Jetpack contact form
 8. Improved the export format and made it download a file
 9. Now you can select if you want to send HTML or text/plain emails
+10. We have added attachments for your autoresponder emails

 = Changes in 2.1 =
 1. Added user's name and registration date in unsubscribe notification emails